Skip to main content

 Some of our current projects are:

-2. Electronic detection and manipulation techniques for various biological objects (e.g. biomolecules, cells) Applications include: Point-of-care (POC) electronic diagnostics for infectious diseases such as TB especially for resource-poor settings.
+2. Electronic detection and manipulation techniques for various biological objects (e.g. biomolecules, cells) Applications include: Point-of-care (POC) electronic diagnostics for infectious diseases such as TB & NTDs especially for resource-poor settings.
 Portable, home-use and wearable diagnostic and monitoring technology in contexts ranging from soil, food and water quality to nutrition, infection, transplant rejection and cancer.
 Electronic delivery of macromolecules to cells for gene and cell therapy.

 Publications: